 Technique #13: Context diagrams

-As their name suggests — they are used for presenting the entire context of the process.
+As the name suggests, these diagrams are used for presenting the entire context of the process.

 Technique #14: Use cases and scenarios